Kinjalp21/Codtech-Task2/README.md

 **3. Tools used:** VS Code

 ## Project implementation Steps:
-**1. Planning & Setup:** Break the app into components (Task List, Input, Filters) and set up state management using React hooks (useState, useEffect) to handle tasks, completed tasks, and filtering.\
+**1. Planning & Setup:** Break the app into components and set up state management using React hooks (useState, useEffect, useRef) to handle search input, and the data fetched from the api.\
-**2. Develop Features:** Implement the functionality for task creation, editing, deletion, completion, and filtering.\
+**2. Develop Features:** Implement the functionality for location input, search icon.\
 **3. Styling:** Apply basic CSS for a clean, responsive layout, ensuring that the user interface is responsive and visually appealing.\
 **4. API Integration:** Using OpenWeatherMap API to generate real-time data such as humidity, wind speed, air pressure and temperature.\
-**5. Testing & Deployment:** Test app functionality to ensure that the state management and local storage work seamlessly and that tasks persist even after page refreshes.
-The app can be deployed using platforms like Vercel or Netlify for live use.
+**5. Testing:** Test app to ensure the searched location fetches desired output.